jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/changefor.md

   @dev
   Only a project's current controller can change its token.

+  @dev
+  This JBTokenStore contract must have access to all IJBToken interface functions.

   @param _projectId The ID of the project to which the changed token belongs.
   @param _token The new token.